GitFlow and Trunk-Based Development: A Quick Recap

 Using a live branch simplifies the deployment process.
 By defining a specific action (like merging to the live branch), you can automate deployment tasks.
 This pattern can be extended to multiple environments—simply add a corresponding branch (e.g., staging, acceptance) and adjust the deployment scripts accordingly.

 A Live Deploy PR (Pull Request) is an automated pull request created whenever your main branch and live branch are not in sync.
 It provides an easy-to-read overview of what changes are ready to be deployed.
-The Live Deploy PR highlights all the commits and changes that haven’t been deployed yet, giving developers and stakeholders a clear view of what will go live next.
+The Live Deploy PR highlights all the commits and changes that haven’t been deployed yet.
+This gives developers and stakeholders a clear view of what will go live next.

 Setting up a Live Deploy PR can be done easily with GitHub Actions.
 Here’s a step-by-step guide: